Festival of Mud

 Perth City Farm is located on a site within the East Perth urban renewal area near North Metropolitan TAFE, and was formerly used as an engineering workshop by Mobil, a depot for Perth’s trolley buses, and an engineering foundry.
 The half-hectare site contained dilapidated warehouses, a courtyard and a vacant lot.
-Initially, the City Farm team secured a two-year lease from the East Perth Redevelopment Authority for the site.
+Initially, the City Farm team secured a two-year lease from the former East Perth Redevelopment Authority for the site.

 The brief for the initial design features included:

 Now almost 25 years on, the site has tranformed since its original inception.

 The site is now a thriving community garden and cultural hub, and has secured a 40-year lease with the Metropolitan Redevelopment Authority (now DevelopmentWA).
 Through a management committee, staff and dedicated team of volunteers and workers, the farm is able to showcase permaculture and sustainable environments, run rehabilitation working programs, and maintains strong links to nature and the arts, through education and enterprise.